hitheshbusetty/Parts_of_speech_tagging/README.md

 +  pos_solver.py - Main code to perform part of speech tagging
 +  pos_scorer.py - Code to evaluate the performance of the solver

-Aim: to find the parts of speech for the words in the snetence. observed variables: words in states
+Aim: to find the parts of speech for the words in the sentence. observed variables: words in states

 Training the model: